 Basically, it all boils down to this: anyone who sells anything should pay taxes to the government on the income they earn from the sale.
 However, as you’ll soon learn, the IVA is a far more complex matter in Bolivia.
-I’ll try to explain in the most uncomplicated manner possible.
-For all practical purposes, what you need to know is that there are two types of commerce: what we typically call formal commerce and informal commerce.
+For all practical purposes, there are two types of commerce in Bolivia: what we typically call formal commerce and informal commerce.

 Formal commerce includes all businesses that have registered with the government, have a Tax I.D. number and pay taxes on each sale made.
 In order to show how much they’ve earned, ideally they are supposed to issue an invoice (sales receipt) each time they make a sale.
 The Bolivian sales tax they charge you is then paid once a month to the government.
 Many of these businesses import the products they’re selling you – they pay import taxes on those products as well, prior to selling them to you and me.

 Informal commerce includes all businesses that have not registered with the government, do not have a Tax I.D. number and do not pay taxes on each sale made.